SpenceKonde/AVR-Guidance/README.md

 # Best Practices for AVRs in Arduino

-THIS GUIDE IS IN VERY EARLY STAGES
+## THIS GUIDE IS IN VERY EARLY STAGES
+## It should NOT be used as a general guide at this time
+**Some pages may be ready for public consumption, and linked to from elsewhere, but as a general guide, it is not**

 Poor programming practices are endemic to the Arduino community, and result in poor sketch performance, wasted flash/RAM, difficulty porting sketches to other parts.
 These can also make your code difficult for others to understand, for example if you post on the Arduino forus requesting assitance.
 These can also increase the liklihood of bugs that result in the MCU crashing or resetting, as well.
 For best results, read this guide **BEFORE** you write the sketch (this is not intended as a debugging guide, but rather a set of practices to reduce the need for debugging).